**The application for the academic year 2018-2019 is now open!

-Please note: The PIE Associate position also requires help from your department.
-Have your department chair/or TA adviser send a support statement.
+Please note: As a PIE Associate, part of your duty would be to assist your academic department with their TA training.
+Therefore, the PIE Associate position also requires support from your department.
+Have your department chair/or TA adviser (directly) send us a support statement.
 The department chair/TA adviser email should address the nominee's attributes that make him/her a good fit for this position, and the department's willingness to require that all TAs in the department attend at least one workshop to be organized by the PIE Associate.
-The faculty member should send this email to email@example.com with subject line PIE Associate Support_your last name.
+The faculty member should send this email to firstname.lastname@example.org with subject line PIE Associate Support_your last name.

 **To prepare your application: